jing-xiang/hear-me-see/README.md

 React Native: Used for developing parts of the application's user interface.

+# Make sure you are in the correct directory by running cd hearmesee ->
 # In the project directory, you can run:

 yarn start or